Mike Harrison - Chief Executive Officer, NRT

 Latif is a Borana from Isiolo county.
 Growing up in Shaba and Buffalo Springs National Reserves almost certainly nurtured his interest in wildlife conservation, natural resource management and community engagement.
 He holds a major in linguistics, media and communications from Moi University, with a minor in sociology.
 Being the regional coordinator if his home county, Latif has an invaluable knowledge of the land communities there.
 He brings to NRT strong leadership and communication skills, built from years of experience working with the marginalised communities of Northern Kenya.

 Josphine is a Turkana who almost single handedly brought about peace in her once-troubled home conservancy of Nakuprat-Gotu.
 Despite death threats and a struggle to be taken seriously by the men, Josphine used dialogue and unwavering patience to bring two warring communities together, and form a conservancy.
 She flushed out former poachers, many of whom are now rangers, and went on to become one of NRT's first conservancy chairladies.
 She became peace coordinator in 2014.

-Richard Kasoo – Conservancies Development Officer, NRT West
+Richard Kasoo –Regional Director for NRT West

 Richard's profile coming soon